CERC-Genomic-Medicine/CARTaGENE_flagship_paper/phasing/README.md

 ## (Optional) Benchmarking.

 The `benchmark_beagle.nf`, `benchmark_phasing.nf`, and `benchmark_shapeit5.nf` automated pipelines were used to benchmark phasing accuracy with [Shapeit v5.1.1](https://odelaneau.github.io/shapeit5/), [Beagle v5.4](https://faculty.washington.edu/browning/beagle/beagle.html), and [Eagle v2.4.1](https://alkesgroup.broadinstitute.org/Eagle/).
 For benchmarking, we used trios from [1000 Genomes Project](Trios_1KG) and [Genome In The Bottle (GIAB)](Trios_GIAB).
 In summary, the pipelines append a trio's child to the study data and run statistical phasing on combined genotypes, one at a time.
 The child's phased genotypes are then compared to the trio-based phasing.
-This serves as a proxy for the phasing accuracy of the genotyoes of the other study individuals.
+This serves as a proxy for the phasing accuracy of the genotypes of the other study individuals.